No. 9 Florida rallies past Kentucky 29-21 in SEC opener

 THE TAKEAWAY

 Florida’s immediate concern is moving forward without Franks, who was 12 of 17 for 174 yards and 15-yard TD to wide-open Freddie Swain before the injury.
 Franks also committed two turnovers, with a fumble leading to Kentucky’s go-ahead touchdown, but the Gators would prefer to have the veteran on the field as they hit the meat of the SEC schedule.
+The Gators won despite managing just one sack after entering the contest with a nation’s-best 15.

 Kentucky’s offense operated well behind Smith and seemed in control midway through the third quarter.
 But his costly interception, a failed fourth down early in the fourth quarter and a defensive letdown allowed Florida to rally, ending any chance of consecutive wins against Florida for the first time since 1976-77.
+They now must bounce back on the road.

 UP NEXT